-Utilize this page to explore tools and resources to assist in identifying funding opportunities that are a good match for your project idea and eligibility.
+Utilize this page to explore tools and resources to assist in identifying funding opportunities that align with specific project ideas and eligibility.

 Things to consider when seeking funding opportunities:

 The funding opportunity should match the activity, field, and eligibility of the investigator

 The investigator should ensure that they and their idea are a match for the sponsor and/or mechanism!

 - Consider if the proposed idea matches the funding opportunity’s intent

 - Ensure that investigator eligibility for both the sponsor and the institution are met.
 Some opportunities are limited to applicants at certain stages of their career, or to those who match other criteria.
 Duke also has eligibility criteria for principal investigator status.
 In certain circumstances, Duke personnel not eligible for PI status as defined by the policy may request PI status for a grant or project.